50 Best Architect Websites

 A design feature we like a lot about Office Sian was their perfect spacing between images because that isn’t something you find often.
 We loved how they made use of a black and white color scheme to look more simplistic and modern.
 Showcasing testimonials was not only smart, but also helped people gain trust with them.
 Lots of images featuring a variety of types of projects was another choice we enjoyed.
 Be sure to consider this company’s site when building out yours.

-43. James Merrell Architects
+43. Merrell Soule Architects

 The white, gray and black color scheme of this design studio site stood out to us because it creates a clean and professional design.
 The look and feel of the homepage of this architecture firm website caught our attention because of their vivid and beautiful images.
 The simple loading animation was definitely refreshing for a unique website.
 They had internet marketing in mind when building the easy to use template of their website.
 Any website designer making websites for architectural designers will want to consider checking this website out.